 - LAUGH.
 HAVE FUN!
 And go home with THREE unique gifts!

 *Notes: If someone steals the gift from someone it needs to be done BEFORE they pick a gift from the pile.
 A gift can only be stolen 2 times.

-But What do I Bring?
+But What Kind Of White Elephant Gifts Should I Bring?

 I have you covered on some great white elephant gifts under $20 as well as some ideas for the DIY portion.
 This is a fun Christmas game, and it’s all about the gifts that you bring that makes it fun (or not fun).